Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Also remember that if you’re working outside the EU you’ll need to apply for the relevant visa, especially if you plan to stay longer than permitted by a tourist visa, which is usually around 90 days.

-Residency laws are very complex, so if you’re unsure whether you qualify as a UK resident or not, HMRC have this handy online tool to help you find out.
+Residency laws are very complex, so if you’re unsure whether you qualify as a UK resident or not, you may need to speak to a specialist, our article Am I a UK Tax Resident is a good place to start.

 Finally, you may want to consider your options with expenses.
 If you’re visiting another country for the sole purpose of fulfilling a contract then you will be able to claim expenses for flights, hotels, etc. from your limited company.
 However, if you just so happen to be on holiday and doing a bit of work, then you will not be able to claim.